1 - Overview

 • To delete a resource, select the resource to delete from the list and click the Delete button.

-• Up to 300 resources can be created.
+• A maximum of 300 resources can be created.

-• The depth of resources is up to 30 including Root.
+• The depth of a resource can be up to 30, including the Root.

 1. Click the All Services > Application Service > API Gateway menu.
-This will take you to the API Gateway Service Home page.
+Navigate to the Service Home page of API Gateway.

 3. Click the Create Method button on the Resource page.
-This will take you to the Create Method popup window.
+It navigates to the Create Method popup.

 • Enter or select the required information.